Jim Corbett National Park: History

 Some areas of the park were formerly part of the princely state of Tehri Garhwal.
-The forests were cleared by the Environment and Forests Department (Uttarakhand) to make the area less vulnerable to Rohilla invaders.
+The forests were cleared by the Uttarakhand Forest Department to make the area less vulnerable to Rohilla invaders.
 The Raja of Tehri formally ceded a part of his princely state to the East India Company in return for their assistance in ousting the Gurkhas from his domain.
 The Buksas—a tribe from the Terai—settled on the land and began growing crops, but in the early 1860s they were evicted with the advent of British rule.

-Efforts to save the forests of the region began in the 19th century under Major Ramsay, the British Officer who was in-charge of the area during those times.
+Efforts to save the forests of the region began in the 19th century under Major Ramsay, the British officer who was in-charge of the area during those times.
 The first step in the protection of the area began in 1868 when the British forest department established control over the land and prohibited cultivation and the operation of cattle stations.
 In 1879 these forests were constituted into a reserve forest where restricted felling was permitted.

 In the early 1900s, several Britishers, including E. R. Stevans and E. A. Smythies, suggested the setting up of a national park on this soil.
 The British administration considered the possibility of creating a game reserve there in 1907.
 It was only in the 1930s that the process of demarcation for such an area got underway.
-A reserve area known as Hailey National Park covering 323.75 km2 was created in 1936, when Sir Malcolm Hailey was the Governor of United Provinces; and Asia's first national park came into existence.
-Hunting was not allowed in the reserve, only timber cutting for domestic purposes.
-Soon after the establishment of the reserve, rules prohibiting killing and capturing of mammals, reptiles and birds within its boundaries were passed.
+A reserve area known as Hailey National Park covering 323.75 km2 was created in 1936, when Sir Malcolm Hailey was the Governor of United Provinces, and Asia's first national park came into existence.
+Hunting was not allowed in the reserve, only timber cutting for domestic purposes was permitted.
+Soon after the establishment of the reserve, rules prohibiting the killing and capture of mammals, reptiles and birds within its boundaries were passed.

-The reserve was renamed in 1954–55 as Ramganga National Park and was again renamed in 1955–56 as Corbett National Park, after author and naturalist Jim Corbett.
+The reserve was renamed Ramganga National Park in 1954–1955 and was again renamed in 1955–1956 to Corbett National Park after author and naturalist Jim Corbett.